-How do I use the Manuscript Analysis?
+How do I use Manuscript Analysis?

-With the Manuscript Analysis, you get actionable analysis of your characters, plot, and setting.
+With Manuscript Analysis, you get actionable analysis of your characters, plot, and setting.
 You can also get more information about which aspects to improve in your story and why, and how to prioritize these improvements.

 Once you have Manuscript Analysis credits in your account, watch the video or follow the steps below to run the Manuscript Analysis on your document: